-Section 16(a) of the Exchange Act requires the Company's directors, executive officers (including a person performing a principal policy-making function) and persons who own more than 10% of a registered class of the Company's equity securities (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of the Company's Common Stock and other equity securities of the Company.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires the Company's directors, executive officers (including a person performing a principal policy-making function) and persons who own more than 10% of a registered class of the Company's equity securities (collectively, "Reporting Persons") to file with the SEC initial reports of ownership and reports of changes in ownership of the Common Stock and other equity securities of the Company.
 Reporting Persons are required by SEC regulations to furnish the Company with copies of all of the Section 16(a) reports they file.
 Specific due dates for these reports have been established and the Company is required to identify in this proxy statement those Reporting Persons who failed to timely file these reports.
-To the Company's knowledge, based solely upon a review of the copies of such filings received by it with respect to the fiscal year ended December 31, 2003, and representations made by the Reporting Persons, the Company believes that during fiscal year 2003 its Reporting Persons complied with all substantive filing requirements under Section 16(a) of the Exchange Act.
+To the Company's knowledge, based solely upon a review of the copies of such filings received by it with respect to the fiscal year ended December 31, 2004, and representations made by the Reporting Persons, the Company believes that during fiscal year 2004 its Reporting Persons complied with all substantive filing requirements under Section 16(a) of the Exchange Act except for the following: each of Robert J. Capetola, John Cooper, Cynthia L. Davis, Antonio Esteve, Max Link, David L. Lopez, Herbert McDade, Ralph Niven, Marvin E. Rosenthale, Christopher J. Schaber, Robert Segal and Deni M. Zodda inadvertently failed to file Form 4 by its due date.